 Why is it important?

 If I think about the types of security work I have done and still do.
 I have worked at events last summer where I walked a full marathon (42KM) each day for two days.
 I have worked jobs last month where I didn’t walk any more than 10 steps all day but I was on my feet for 14 hours.
 Both of those require different types of fitness.
 They dont necessarily require fitness to get done but they do require fitness to stay mentally alert and on top of your game while doing it.
 The same applies to a more sedentary role such as CCTV monitoring.
 It doesn’t require aerobic fitness to watch the screen for 12 hours.
 But fitness certainly gives you the edge in terms of alertness over the person next to you.

 In my years a door supervisor I experienced many hours of standing still yet having to be prepared for instant short bursts of physical violence in a controlled way.
 Being physically fit (not just in terms of skills) certainly saved me back then.

 Does it mean knowing how to fight?

 That’s a whole different article there on martial arts training for security.
-Realistically physical fitness doesn’t mean knowing how to fit.
+Realistically physical fitness doesn’t mean knowing how to fight.
 Being physically fit certainly helps though.
-Most violent encounters require anaerobic fitness over short fast burst in addition to physical skills and if you dont have it then your skills wont save you.
+Most violent encounters require anaerobic fitness over short fast bursts in addition to physical skills and if you dont have it then your skills wont save you.

 My last two cents

 I could be completely wrong on this but I personally think that physical fitness is important for those who want to develop long and healthy careers in security.
+This is both for physical and mental longevity.
 Of course you can do without it but that brings with increased risk of stress, illness and injury just due to the nature of the job.
 In my opinion there is no downside to physical fitness and there is nothing to be lost.
-Fee free to disagree but I think the benefits it brings coupled with t reduction on risk outweigh any counter argument I’ve heard so far.
+Feel free to disagree but I think the benefits it brings, coupled with the reduction in risk outweigh any counter argument I’ve heard so far.